themoch/iSpindel-Logger/README.md

 Your browser will open after the server is up and running.

-After you capture the data, don't forget to change your iSpindel settings back to your desired server type.
+After you capture the data, don't forget to change your iSpindel settings back to your desired service type and port.